Mr. Fischer, please sum up for us where the idea for the Digital Readiness Check came from and how it came about.

 Digitally transforming a business doesn’t just mean setting up a website or opening an online store.
-It’s for precisely this reason that we wanted to remedy the situation and provide the industry with a workable model that gives a comprehensive view into which areas a business should have on their radar to really be “digitally ready” and steer their company towards success in a time of digitization.
+It’s for precisely this reason that we wanted to remedy the situation and provide the industry with a workable model that gives a comprehensive view into which areas a business should have on their radar to really be “digitally ready” and steer their company towards success in a time of digitalization.

 The starting point is always choosing an area of the business (retail and manufacturing) that enables the CEO and the management team to identify the digital progress of their company and recognize gaps and weaknesses that must be acknowledged for success.
 The current range of models on the market assessing digital readiness is very diverse.
 In the last few years management consultancies, universities and software manufacturers have developed models with stronger and more scientific foundations.
 Complexity is the problem for many models, which ends up discouraging many medium-sized companies from using them.

 That’s why our researchers from the University of Applied Management (Prof. Andreas Schöler, Marina Fischer M.Sc., Prof. Karl Peter Fischer) did a content analysis of 71 digital readiness assessment models from science and practice, as well as a cluster analysis, which goes through the dimensions used and develops a Digital Readiness Check from this.